mwarnsley/Quiz/README.md

 Simple Javascript quiz that is built using Vue.js

 # To Run
 Pull down the repository.
-Open the html file in your browser and the test will automatically start
+Open the quiz.html file in your browser and the test will automatically start